SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    ---
       let dial = TelephoneExchange()
    ---
-      // Using a dynamic method call.
+      // Use a dynamic method call.
       dial(4, 1, 1)
       // Prints "Get Swift help on forums.swift.org".
    ---
       dial(8, 6, 7, 5, 3, 0, 9)
       // Prints "Unrecognized number".
    ---
-      // Calling the underlying method directly
+      // Call the underlying method directly.
       dial.dynamicallyCall(withArguments: [4, 1, 1])

-The parameter type for the ``dynamicallyCall(withArguments:)`` method can be any type that conforms to `ExpressibleByArrayLiteral <//apple_ref/swift/fake/ExpressibleByArrayLiteral>`_
+The ``dynamicallyCall(withArguments:)`` method's first and only parameter can be of any type that conforms to `ExpressibleByArrayLiteral <//apple_ref/swift/fake/ExpressibleByArrayLiteral>`_
----like ``[Int]`` in the example above--- and any return type is permitted.
+---like ``[Int]`` in the example above--- and the return type can be any type.

 You can include labels in a dynamic method call if you implement the ``dynamicallyCall(withKeywordArguments:)`` method.